 Is it Pickup or Pick Up?

-The difference between pickup and pick up depends on how they are used in a sentence.
-Pick up is the phrasal verb used to describe the action of collecting or lifting something.
-Pickup, on the other hand, is a noun or adjective, referring to a vehicle or a specific action.
+Pick up versus pickup-the way these two words differentiate mainly depends on the sentence usage.
+Pick up is the action phrasal verb used to describe the act of lifting or collecting something.
+Pickup, meanwhile, denotes a noun or adjective, which usually refers to a vehicle or specific action.

 Origin